Staying True to Your Food Resolutions

 It’s that time of the year again when we turn our backs on past mistakes and pledge to do better.
 We’re talking about News Year’s resolutions.

 Some people will promise to quit smoking, exercise more frequently or maybe plan to reunite with long lost friends or loved ones.
 But about this time every year one of the most talked-about resolutions is to improve our diets and perhaps lose weight.

-While most people are more than ready to put 2021 in the rearview mirror, what are the best ways to go about making our food-related resolutions attainable as 2022 quickly approaches?
+While most people are more than ready to put 2022 in the rearview mirror, what are the best ways to go about making our food-related resolutions attainable now that 2023 is here?

 The keys to sticking with your food resolutions include setting specific goals, measuring those goals, and having a plan to meet those goals.
 Schafer recommends setting S.M.A.R.T. goals (Specific, Measurable, Attainable, Realistic, Time-bound).
 The best ways to change behaviors is to focus on small, achievable habits and activities that will help improve your health over time.